monicamarshall/dj-rest-auth-all-auth/README.md

 # dj-rest-auth, django-allauth, djangorestframework-simplejwt, RS256 algorithm
-demo project that demonstrates protecting restful endpoints with dj-rest-auth, django-allauth, djangorestframework-simplejwt AUTH libraries
+demo project that demonstrates protecting restful endpoints with dj-rest-auth, django-allauth, djangorestframework-simplejwt AUTH libraries.
+This project uses the gmail email server for verifying users' emails when registering.
+A valid email is part a necessary piece for user registration besides a valid username and password.
+User accounts are managed by the django user management system.

 Documentation for dj-rest-auth, django-allauth, djangorestframework-simplejwt is available at: